Chs88/practice3-jenkins-pipeline/readme.md

 # practice3-jenkins-pipeline
-This practice will use the existing infrastructure from
+This practice was created using the existing infrastructure from [terraform-practice-dev](https://github.com/Chs88/terraform-practice-dev)